espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 - "Project configuration" is held in a single file called sdkconfig in the root directory of the project.
 This configuration file is modified via ``make menuconfig`` to customise the configuration of the project.
 A single project contains exactly one project configuration.

-- An "app" is an executable which is built by esp-idf.
+- An "app" is an executable which is built by ESP8266_RTOS_SDK.
 A single project will usually build two apps - a "project app" (the main executable, ie your custom firmware) and a "bootloader app" (the initial bootloader program which launches the project app).

 - "components" are modular pieces of standalone code which are compiled into static libraries (.a files) and linked into an app.
-Some are provided by esp-idf itself, others may be sourced from other places.
+Some are provided by ESP8266_RTOS_SDK itself, others may be sourced from other places.

 Some things are not part of the project:

-- "ESP-IDF" is not part of the project.
-Instead it is standalone, and linked to the project via the ``IDF_PATH`` environment variable which holds the path of the ``esp-idf`` directory.
+- "ESP8266_RTOS_SDK" is not part of the project.
+Instead it is standalone, and linked to the project via the ``IDF_PATH`` environment variable which holds the path of the ``ESP8266_RTOS_SDK`` directory.
 This allows the IDF framework to be decoupled from your project.

 - The toolchain for compilation is not part of the project.
 The toolchain should be installed in the system command line PATH, or the path to the toolchain can be set as part of the compiler prefix in the project configuration.